zamazan4ik/awesome-pgo/article/article.md

 When I was working on testing PGO with different databases, I found [YDB](https://ydb.tech/) - an interesting database from Yandex.
 And I decided to optimize it with PGO.
 YDB is written in C++ (PGO can be applied), [has](https://ydb.tech/en/docs/reference/ydb-cli/commands/workload/) built-in benchmarks (PGO can be easily trained at least on these benchmarks).

 I recompiled YDB with instrumentation PGO and started the benchmark to collect PGO profiles.
 But for some reason, the benchmark failed.
-After deeper investigation I found an interesting behavior - hitting internal YDB deadlines.
+After a deeper investigation, I found an interesting behavior - hitting internal YDB deadlines.
 Since the instrumented binary was running slower, internal deadlines started to interrupt the PGO training phase.
 I increased [the limit](https://github.com/ydb-platform/ydb/blob/main/ydb/core/load_test/kqp.cpp#L321) (since I had no glue how to fix it properly) and it the issue was fixed.

 However, since the upstream has no proper fix yet, and you decide to optimize YDB with PGO - just be aware of the issue!

-Lessons learnt:
+Lessons learned:

 * Having built-in benchmarks is a useful thing!
 * Timeouts are not jokes and actually can hurt your PGO trip